ZeroOrI/UpdatingWiki/readme.md

 **Karuizawa vents her anger and mentions it's not the first time she's succumbed to forces.
 She gives a thin smile and stares at Kiyotaka, saying she couldn't do anything else and could only take all the bullying.
 As she lifts her skirt, Kiyotaka grabs her wrists and asks what happened to her.
 Karuizawa tells him about her punishments that happened countless times, with any kind of bullying one can imagine.
 Kiyotaka thinks she is still hiding something and presses on.
 Noticing her gaze at her left waist, he grabs her uniform and pulls it up, which reveals a deep scar caused by a sharp blade.**

-**Kiyotaka sees the darkness in her eyes that overlaps with his and decides that he needs to release her from the shackles of her past.
+**Kiyotaka sees the darkness in her eyes that overlaps with his.
 He promises to protect her from bullying from now on, claiming he is much more reliable than Hirata or Machida.
 He then shows her his phone that has a photo of her being assaulted by Manabe and her group, saying he can stop them with it.
 He wants her to cooperate and assist him in the future, doing whatever he needs.
 As Class D lacks unity, if she can control the girls, the situation will improve and they can be able to overtake Class A. He then tells her they first need to guide their group to victory in this exam.
-As Karuizawa wonders how, Kiyotaka says that she can help since she is the VIP student.**
+As Karuizawa wonders how, Kiyotaka says that she can help since she is the VIP student.** [38](#38change)

+**At the last meeting of the group class, 1-B suggests to shows their phones so they can aim for the first outcome.
+While some are concerned about it, one by one students start show their mail, including Kiyotaka and Karuizawa.**

+**Before the meeting VIP student Karuizawa swapped her phones with Kiyotaka.
+Kiyotaka used his points to unlock the SIM and transfer his number to the phone.
+He then approached Yukimura under the pretense that he's the VIP and swapped Karuizawa's phone with Yukimura's, telling him it was his phone.
+Thanks to their plans group came to 4th outcome, when Karuizawa wasn't identified.** [39](#39change)

+**Kiyotaka and Karuizawa meet at the cafe.
+Karuizawa was worried about the result of exam, but Kiyotaka reassured her.Soon after Hirata came, because of their last talk there was awkward silence between them.
+In just five more minutes before appointed time they are also soon joined by Hirata and Suzune.
+Previously Kiyotaka's said to Horikita that he will introduce her another piece for reaching class A, it this piece is Kei.
+After everyone gathered they started discussion about exam results.** [40](#40change)